 After quickly extracting my motorcycles from the garage for safekeeping, I got to work on contacting my homeowner’s insurance company.

 Don’t have large trees near your property? 🤷♀️

 2. Contacting My Insurance Company

 After a quick online search, it became clear to me that I needed to call my insurance company.
 I am a Millennial; I hate talking to people on the phone.
 But alas, I had to do it.

 I called the number listed online and was greeted with a series of automated messages.
 Then, I sat on hold.
 After what felt like the longest five minutes of my life, I was greeted by a real human.
 I explained to her what had happened.
 She asked a few additional questions, seeming to be recording the information.

-I had a lot of questions, but when I tried to get answers to them, she simply informed me that an agent from the insurance company would be assigned my case, and they would contact me in the next 24–48 hours.
+I had a lot of questions, but when I tried to get answers to them, she simply informed me that an agent would be assigned my case, and they would contact me in the next 24–48 hours.

 My Emotional State: